 Timing raises questions

-The Guardian has previously reported on the contamination crisis at the site, including the 2019 closure of Zahn’s Corner Middle School after enriched uranium and neptunium-237 were detected inside the building, deliberate releases of radioactive gas known as “Midnight Rockets” confirmed by declassified documents and an incident in December in which nearly 14 Notices of Violation tied to hazardous waste at the site briefly appeared on the Ohio EPA’s public portal before being removed within hours.
+The Guardian has previously reported on the contamination crisis at the site for the past four years, including the closure and auction of Zahn’s Corner Middle School after enriched uranium and neptunium-237 were detected inside the building.
+We also reported on deliberate releases of radioactive gas known as “Midnight Rockets” confirmed by declassified documents and an incident in December in which nearly 14 Notices of Violation tied to hazardous waste at the site briefly appeared on the Ohio EPA’s public portal before being removed within hours.

 What’s next